Back to Choices

 Cigarettes carry the highest health risks of all nicotine products.

-As you move from right to left on the chart, the level of harm decreases.
+As you move from left to right on the chart, the level of harm increases.
 Nicotine gum, patches, and lozenges pose significantly less risk than combustible products.
 The lowest level of risk is to use no nicotine at all.

-The “risk” in the many nicotine products is mostly from how it is delivered.
-Cigarettes have over 7000 toxic compounds (commonly known as “tar”) which are created by burning many of which cause cancer or other diseases.
-Vaping or heated tobacco products avoid the problem of burning but still have chemicals that that carry the nicotine and added flavors to your lungs.
+The “risk” in the products shown in this chart comes mostly from how nicotine is delivered.
+Cigarettes contain over 7000 toxic compounds (commonly known as “tar”).
+These compounds are created by burning tobacco, and many are known to cause cancer or other diseases.
+Vaping and heated tobacco products avoid burning but still contain chemicals that deliver nicotine and added flavors into your lungs.
 Some new vaping devices have as much nicotine as five packs of cigarettes and can be more addictive than cigarettes.
-Pouches or lozenges may be the safest way to deliver nicotine, but they also contain high concentrations of nicotine.
+Pouches and lozenges may be the safest way to deliver nicotine, but they also contain high concentrations of nicotine.